networknt/light-doc/content/en/service/messaging/kafka/purge.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-During the development cycle, chances are you want to reset the entire Kafka cluster to the original state just like a referesh installation.
+During the development cycle, chances are you want to reset the entire Kafka cluster to the original state like a refreshed installation.
 Here are the steps to archive that.

 ### Stop Applications

-If there are consumers or producers that are connecting to your Kafka cluster, you need to stop them.
+If consumers or producers are connecting to your Kafka cluster, you need to stop them.
 For Taiji-chain cluster, we need to stop the chain-writer, chain-reader and token-reader on each Kafka node.

+For the light-portal cluster, we need to stop test1, test2, test3 and test4 docker-compose.

 ```
 ssh test1
-cd light-chain/light-docker
+cd light-chain/light-config-test/test1
-docker-compose -f docker-compose-test1.yaml down
+docker-compose down
 ```

-repeat the above for test2 and test3
+repeat the above for test2, test3 and test4.

 Stop the schema-registry server on the sandbox.
-If this server is left running, the old schema are still cached and will saved back to the new Kafka topic.
+If this server is left running, the old schemas are still cached and saved back to the new Kafka topic.

 ```
 ssh sandbox
 cd networknt/light-docker
 docker-compose -f docker-compose-schema-registry.yml down
 ```

 ### Stop Kafka